mygirl8893/stellitecoin.github.io/README.md

 This is a repository for the official homepage, also acting as a mirror.

 Credits:
-Thank you to ZeroNet for their amazing front end template!
+Thank you to ZeroNet for their amazing front-end template!